Keep your vehicles safe with telematics

-Get a quoteBetween June 2017 and 2018, 165,100 people got hurt in car accidents.
+In 2020, 131,220 people got injured or killed in car accidents, and in most years the figure is much higher.
 And, more to the point, one in four involve a company vehicle or people driving their private car for work.

 Here’s a look at who’d be liable should one of your employees get into a car accident on the job.
 We’ll also give you some tips on lowering risk and keeping your drivers safer.